 Barry Lyndon

 Barry Lyndon is a 1975 period drama film written, directed, and produced by Stanley Kubrick, based on the 1844 novel The Luck of Barry Lyndon by William Makepeace Thackeray.
-Starring Ryan O'Neal, Marisa Berenson, Patrick Magee, Leonard Rossiter, and Hardy Krüger, the film recounts the early exploits and later unravelling of a fictional 18th-century Irish rogue and opportunist who marries a rich widow to climb the social ladder and assume her late husband's aristocratic position.
+Starring Ryan O'Neal, Marisa Berenson, Patrick Magee, Leonard Rossiter, and Hardy Krüger, the film recounts the early exploits and later unravelling of an 18th-century Anglo-Irish rogue and golddigger who marries a rich widow to climb the social ladder and assume her late husband's aristocratic position.

 Plot

-An omniscient (though possibly unreliable) narrator relates that in 1750s Ireland, Redmond Barry's father is killed in a duel over a sale of some horses.
-The widow devotes herself to her only son.
-Barry becomes infatuated with his older cousin, Nora Brady.
-Nora and her family plan to improve their finances through marriage to a well-off British Army captain, John Quin.
-Barry shoots Quin in a duel, then flees.
-He is robbed by highwayman Captain Feeney.
-Penniless and dejected, Barry joins the British Army.
-Later, family friend Captain Grogan informs him that his dueling pistol had been loaded with tow, and Quin is not dead: the duel was staged by Nora's family to get rid of Barry.
+In 1750s Ireland, Redmond Barry's father is killed in a duel.
+Barry becomes infatuated with his cousin Nora Brady, and shoots her suitor British Army captain John Quin in a duel.
+He flees but is robbed by highwaymen on his way to Dublin.
+Penniless, Barry enlists in the British Army.
+Family friend Captain Grogan informs him that Quin is not dead: the duel was staged so that Nora's family can get rid of Barry and improve their finances through her marriage to Quin.

 Awards